 Event Description

-The event will be a medieval LARP event (Appendix A).
+One of the larger events Event International organizes will be a medieval LARP event (Appendix A).
 The event will take place during the weekend, and spans for 3 days.
 The event will be opened on Friday, 06-07-2018, in the afternoon at 1PM, and the closing ceremony will be held on Sunday, 8-07-2018 at 6 PM.
 Visitors must leave by 11 PM.

-The visitor may buy a ticket on the website, of which they will receive a unique identity number and a temporary account for the event.
-The entrance price for the event is € 55,-; € 65,- at the entrance.
+The visitor may buy a ticket on the website or at the entrance.
+The visitor receives a unique identity number and a temporary account for the event.
+The online price for the event is € 55,- and at the entrance is € 65,-.

 The visitor may rent a camping spot on the website as well, for the price of € 10,- for the whole weekend, not shorter or longer, and € 20,- addition per person; max 6 persons per camping spot. € 10,- will be added if the visitor did not pay in advance for the spot.